rohityadavcloud/rohityadavcloud.github.io/_posts/2024-04-16-cloudstack-arm64-kvm.markdown

 ## Storage Setup

-In my setup, I'm using an external USB SSD for storage.
+In my setup, I'm using an external USB SSD as NFS storage.
 I plug in the USB SSD storage, with the partition formatted as `ext4`, here's the `/etc/fstab`:

     LABEL=writable  /        ext4   defaults        0 0